 The parish quickly outgrew its second church, which was dedicated in 1902.
 The current church property was purchased in 1911, and Bishop Denis O’Donaghue formally dedicated the present church on September 10, 1912.
 One Sunday Mass was celebrated weekly for the neighborhood’s white population until Sacred Heart Church was built in 1873.

 As the first African-American parish in the Archdiocese of Louisville, St. Augustine has been a center for education for most of its history, sponsoring both an elementary school until it closed in 1967 and, for seven years, a high school, which closed in 1958.
 St. Augustine maintains an outreach ministry as a Dare to Care food center and is an active partner with West Louisville Community Ministries.

-The parish continues to host important events for African-American Catholics, including the National Convention of the Knights of Peter Claver, the Mid-Eastern Conference of Negro Welfare, and music workshops and retreats led by Grayson Warren Brown and recently the ‘Slice of St. Augustine,’ a Kentucky Derby Festival event of jazz, local artists and home-cooked food.
+The parish continues to host important events for African-American Catholics, including the National Convention of the Knights of Peter Claver, the Mid-Eastern Conference of Negro Welfare, music workshops and retreats led by Grayson Warren Brown, and recently the ‘Slice of St. Augustine,’ a Kentucky Derby Festival event of jazz, local artists, and home-cooked food.

 With almost 500 parishioners, the parish continues to serve the poor, homeless, and needy through an array of outreach ministries.